kinnison/rust-workshop/session-01.md

 Let-else is a relatively new construct.
 It lets you match on a specific pattern and then handle the case where it doesn't match in the else block.
-Something to note is that this else block must break the exit the current scope.
+Something to note is that this else block must break or exit the current scope.
 This is usually done by breaking/continuing a loop or returning from the function.

 ---